Unidata/thredds/grib/src/main/resources/resources/grib1/ncep/readme.txt

   - AFAICT, GLDAS and NLDAS files -> ncepGrib1-7-4-130, ncepGrib1-7-12-130, ncepGrib1-7-138-130
   - seems likely that nasa has hijacked center/subcenter/version (?)
   - add original files to sources/nasa

+06/01/2015 sarms
+  - moved original files to source/nasa
+  - updated grib1 table /grib/src/main/resources/resources/grib1/ncep/ncepGrib1-130.xml by hand
+    to match what is shown in source/nasa/README.NLDAS1.pdf (description not properly shown in the *.txt files sent to us).
+  - See jira for more details: https://bugtracking.unidata.ucar.edu/browse/TDS-674
+  - The update was focused on disambiguating some of the parameters by adding the platform name from which they were obtained (i.e. replacing "Downward Shortwave Radiation Flux" with "Downward Shortwave Radiation Flux from GOES-UMD Pinker".